simon-ritchie/apysc/docstring_markdowns/apysc/_validation/number_validation.md

 **[Raises]**

-- ValueError: If specified value is less than zero.
+- ValueError: If a specified value is less than zero.

 ## `validate_nums_are_int_and_gt_zero` function docstring